 A pound of Red Delicious apples cost 99 cents in 1992.

 In 1993, you could have bought a 2-liter bottle of Coke for a dollar.

 In 1994, you could buy a pound of Armour hot dogs for 99 cents at the grocery store.

 It took 25 years for the price of bacon to double; you could buy a pound of Farmland bacon for 99 cents in 1995.

 A fresh 10-ounce package of mushrooms went for just 99 cents in 1997.

-Technology kept changing the country, as MySpace and Bluetooth were both introduced.
-You could get 10 ears of yellow or white corn for your barbecue for just 99 cents.
+In 1999, you could buy 10 ears of yellow or white corn at the supermarket for just 99 cents.